ffomezolam/GA-DSI-Capstone/README.md

-The sentence fragments were short portions of sentences from each set, which were fed to the causal model to generate data, which was limited to only the first sentence of that data.
+The sentence fragments were short portions of sentences from each set, which were fed to the causal model to generate data, which was limited to only the first sentences of each data point.
 This was fed to the classifier.

 In one run, the classification results showed the highest positive (Shakespearean) classifications for sentences generated from fragment  sourced from Shakespeare's works.